JJPR030803/NetGuard/docs/development/architecture.md

 # Architecture Overview

-This document provides a high-level overview of the NetGuard system architecture, design patterns, and key architectural decisions.
+This document provides a high-level overview of NetGuard system architecture, design patterns, and key architectural decisions.

 ## System Architecture